 Charging

-AC wall charging takes about 1.5 hours from empty to full.
-This is respectable but slower than the Bluetti AC180 (75 minutes) and EcoFlow Delta 3 Plus (65 minutes).
-Solar input accepts up to 300W through dual XT-60 ports, providing a full solar charge in about 5-6 hours with an appropriate panel array.
+AC wall charging takes about 75 minutes from empty to full thanks to HyperFlash charging at up to 1500W input.
+Solar input accepts up to 500W through dual XT-60 ports, providing a full solar charge in about 3.5 hours with an appropriate panel array.

 Build Quality